Amundi PEA S&P 500 Review chart displayed on a tablet in Paris

 Why "Net Total Return" Matters More Than You Think

-You might see the benchmark listed as “S&P 500 Net Total Return” and glaze over.
-Don’t.
-This detail is crucial for your wallet.
+You might see the benchmark listed as “S&P 500 Net Total Return” and yawn.
+It sounds like boring banker jargon.
+But pay attention, because this detail is crucial for your wallet.

 The “Net Total Return” (NTR) index tracks the S&P 500 assuming that dividends are reinvested after the deduction of withholding taxes (usually 15% for international investors).